-Arbitration can be pretty expensive.
+Arbitration can be expensive.
 If your claim against your adversary is rather small, the cost of arbitration may be too steep.
 To get the arbitration going, you have to pay the arbitration association’s fees, which can be quite costly.
 Look at the fee structure of the American Arbitration Association here.
+In addition, and even more costly, you will have to pay the arbitrator or arbitrators their hourly fees.
+I’ve seen arbitrators charge hourly fees of $700 or more.
 The filing of a complaint in supreme court will cost you a “mere” $210 and might be all you need for now to get serious settlement negotiations going.
+Judges don’t charge the litigants hourly fees.
 On the other hand, litigation can quickly get very expensive in the long run.
-The parties in a litigation may spend huge sums of money on discovery (production and review of evidence) and motion practice.
+The parties in litigation may spend huge sums of money on discovery (production and review of evidence) and motion practice.
 An arbitrator may be able to control such expenses by only allowing limited discovery and motion practice.

 Discretion of Arbitrators